 ML3916-ML3918 Social and political aspects of music

 The numbers above are just the beginnings of complete call numbers.
 For example, ML410 .M9 S815 1991 is the complete call number for the book The Mozart Myths: A Critical Reassessment by William Stafford.
 The .M9 represents Mozart, and S815 stands for the author's last name, Stafford.
-You need to write down, print out, or electronically capture the complete call number and location to find the book in the stacks with the matching call number on its spine label.

 In addition to browsing by call number, you may search the Library Catalog or JumpStart in other ways, such as by keyword, author, title, and subject.
 Here are several selected Library of Congress subject headings to enter as a subject search in the catalog: